MTrabka/SQL-projects/README.md

 - Text/pattern work for item names and modifiers
 - Basic segmentation (by hour, weekday, item category)
 - (Optional) pairs/combos analysis and simple window functions

+### Project 6: Trends in Startups

+In this project, I explored a dataset of startups to calculate key statistics and practice SQL aggregations.
+The table contained information such as company name, category, location, number of employees, valuation, amount raised, and founding year.